raghavendramikkilineni/Articles-VIPER-Architecture/README.md

 # Articles-VIPER-Architecture

 Sample project uses VIPER Architecture.
-Application that shows the latest news from the United States, using the newsapi.org service.
+Application that shows the latest news from the United States, using the [newsapi.org](https://newsapi.org) service

 Application mainly focused the VIPER architecture mainly exposing the core concepts.